igw68/Science2/stateless-mc-vafeiadis.md

 He claims that for him it would be enough to use $n^2$ memory and not $2^n$ memory.

-Another idea is to bound the wastful explorations by some polynomial.
+Another idea is to bound the wasteful explorations by some polynomial.

 #seminar May 2021
 #distributed